-Bolesławiec appeared in historical sources in 1202, among other castellan hillforts.
-Convenient location by an important trade route from Kraków through Wrocław, Legnica to Zgorzelec and further west, caused intensive development and granting of town rights by prince Bolesław II Rogatka before 1251.
-It was probably then that the Bolesławiec was strengthened with wooden and earth fortifications.
+Bolesławiec appeared in written sources in 1202 as a ducal, castellan stronghold that was the successor to the slavic stronghold of Bobrzanie tribe from the 10th century.
+It was probably funded by prince Bolesław I the High, who moved the old tribal seat to the south.
+Convenient location by an important trade route from Kraków through Wrocław, Legnica to Zgorzelec and further west resulted in intensive development and granting town privilege to Bolesławiec by prince Bolesław Rogatka before 1251.
+Probably then the settlement which grew up near the castellan stronghold was strengthened with wooden and earth fortifications.
 The townspeople built them with considerable financial help from the local Jewish community.

 The fortifications of Bolesławiec in their most developed form consisted of a double ring of defensive walls similar in plan to an oval.
 The older inner ring from the first half of the 14th century was reinforced with fairly regularly spaced four-sided half-towers, initially open from the town side.
 The younger, outer ring from the 15th century was lower, and its wall was reinforced by half-round towers, adapted for the use of firearms.
 Outside, additional protection was provided by the irrigated moat and the ponds surrounding the town from the south, fed with water from a nearby source and from the Golden Stream.